International type search (ITS)

 If you choose the EPO as examination authority, the application must be translated into English, if it is not already available in English.

-If the conditions for requesting an ITS search are met, the Norwegian Industrial Property Office will forward the necessary documents to the international examining authority you have chosen.
+If the conditions for requesting an ITS search are met, the NIPO will forward the necessary documents to the international examining authority you have chosen.

 An ITS can give an early indication of whether the application should be amended before you file an international patent application (PCT application).